Flagship Research

 Chapter 3

-Solar: From Off-Grid Success to Grid-Scale Stall
+Solar: Off-Grid Success, Grid-Scale Stall

-Rooppur Nuclear: The Baseload Bet
+Rooppur Nuclear: Baseload Bet

-Coal: Stranded Asset Risk
+Coal: Functionally Stranded

 Chapter 4